Apple unveils M1 Pro and M1 Max chips for latest MacBook Pro laptops

 Three top investment pros open up about what it takes to get your video game funded.

-“These new chips are phenomenal,” said Craig Federighi, an executive at Apple, during the event
+“These new chips are phenomenal,” said Craig Federighi, Apple’s senior vice president of software engineering, during the event

-It enables instant-wake from sleep mode.
-Machine learning calculations can perform three times to 20 times faster on applications, he said.
+It enables instant wake from sleep mode.
+Machine learning calculations can perform three times to 20 times faster on applications, Federighi said.
 And it has up to 70% less power consumption than rival chips.

-It has hardware-verified secure boot, runtime anti-exploitation, and fast in-line encryption for better security, Federighi said.
+The new chips have hardware-verified secure boot, runtime anti-exploitation, and fast in-line encryption for better security, Federighi added.
 Cinema 4D is three times faster on the latest chips.
 And it means better games are going to run on the latest Apple hardware.

 The new MacBook Pro comes in 14-inch and 16-inch models.
 The 14.2-inch MacBook Pro starts at $2,000 and the 16-inch MacBook Pro starts at $2,500.

 The design of the MacBook Pro has thinner bezels.
 The mini-LED display has more pixels with 1,600 nits of peak brightness.
 It can run at 120Hz with ProMotion technology.
-The MacBook Pro now also has a HDMI port, SD card reader, and MagSafe for magnetic charging.
+The MacBook Pro now also has an HDMI port, SD card reader, and MagSafe for magnetic charging.

 All of that silicon will enable users to edit 8K video on battery power, Apple said.
-And Apple is touting two times to four times better battery life.
+The company is also touting the device’s two to four times longer battery life than previous models.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: